 What about all those gift cards?
 You can put them to good use, too.
 There’s a company called cardswap.ca that gives you the option to redeem all those unused gift cards.

 Turn those dollars on your gift cards into charitable donations.
-Email [email protected] for details.
+Email [email protected]a for details.

 With a little organization, effort and thought, you can put those gifts to good use and empty your cupboards at the same time.